 You can find this plugin here: Download WP Limit Login Attempt Plugin.

-If you’d like to get access to more cool WordPress security tips and hacks, check out this blog post.
+If you’d like to learn more cool WordPress security tips and hacks, check out this detailed blog post.

 Also, do let me know if this has worked for you.
 I’d love to know.
 You can get in touch with me via the contact page here.